ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/tintinweb/pub](https://github.com/tintinweb/pub) :  ![starts](https://img.shields.io/github/stars/tintinweb/pub.svg) ![forks](https://img.shields.io/github/forks/tintinweb/pub.svg)

 ## CVE-2017-17917
- ** DISPUTED ** SQL injection vulnerability in the 'where' method in Ruby on Rails 5.1.4 and earlier allows remote attackers to execute arbitrary SQL commands via the 'id' parameter.
-NOTE: The vendor disputes this issue because the documentation states that this method is not intended for use with untrusted input.
+ SQL injection vulnerability in the 'where' method in Ruby on Rails 5.1.4 and earlier allows remote attackers to execute arbitrary SQL commands via the 'id' parameter.
+NOTE: The vendor disputes this issue because the documentation states that this method is not intended for use with untrusted input